frappe/frappe_io_2014/frappe_io/templates/statics/contribute.md

 <hr>
 <div class="row">
 	<div class="col-md-4">
-		<h4>Spread the Word</h4>
+		<h4>Localization</h4>
 	</div>
 	<div class="col-md-8">
-		Help us spread the word about how Frappe and ERPNext projects are helping create better software for everyone.
-Write / create a small video about your experiences using ERPNext and share it with the community.
+		Get involved by making Frappe, ERPNext and other projects available in your language.
+Also help us tell the world about how ERPNext is helping create better software for everyone by translating content our website.
+		<br><a href="/translator" class="btn btn-success">
+			Sign up for the translation project right now</a>.
 	</div>
 </div>
 <hr>
 <div class="row">
 	<div class="col-md-4">
-		<h4>Localization</h4>
+		<h4>Spread the Word</h4>
 	</div>
 	<div class="col-md-8">
-		Get involved by making Frappe, ERPNext and other projects available in your language.
-Also help us tell the world about how ERPNext is helping create better software for everyone by translating content our website. <a href="/translator" target="_blank">Sign up on our translation project right now</a>.
+		Help us spread the word about how Frappe and ERPNext projects are helping create better software for everyone.
+Write / create a small video about your experiences using ERPNext and share it with the community.
 	</div>
 </div>
 <hr>